mattdesl/module-best-practices/README.md

 }
 ```

+Or, you can simply [use closures](https://github.com/stackgl/gl-clear/blob/master/index.js) instead of relying on prototypes and `this` references.

-The above changes allow your module to be required and instantiated inline, like so:
+The above examples allow your module to be required and instantiated inline, like so:

 ```js
 var parser = require('funky-parser')({ foo: 'bar' })